cloudfoundry/cf-java-client/README.md

 cloudFoundryOperations.organizations()
     .list()
     .map(Organization::getName)
-    .consume(System.out::println);
+    .subscribe(System.out::println);
 ```

 To relate the example to the description above the following happens:

 1. `.list()` – Lists the Cloud Foundry organizations as a `Flux` of elements of type `Organization`.
 1. `.map(...)` – Maps each organization to its name (type `String`).
 This example uses a method reference; the equivalent lambda would look like `organization -> organization.getName()`.
-1. `consume...` – The terminal operation that consumes each name in the `Flux`.
+1. `subscribe...` – The terminal operation that receives each name in the `Flux`.
 Again, this example uses a method reference and the equivalent lambda would look like `name -> System.out.println(name)`.

 ### `CloudFoundryClient` APIs